MicrosoftDocs/WSL/WSL/troubleshooting.md

 DNS Tunneling can be configured using the `dnsTunneling` setting in the [experimental section of the WSL Configuration file](/windows/wsl/wsl-config#experimental-settings).
 When applying this setting, note these considerations:

-- Native Docker can have connectivity issues in WSL when DNS tunneling is enabled – if the network has a policy to block DNS traffic to: 8.8.8.8
 - If you use a VPN with WSL, turn on DNS tunneling.
 Many VPNs use NRPT policies, which are only applied to WSL DNS queries when DNS tunneling is enabled.
 - The `/etc/resolv.conf` file in your Linux distribution has a 3 DNS servers maximum limitation, while Windows may use more than 3 DNS servers.
 Using DNS tunneling removes this limitation – all Windows DNS servers can now be used by Linux.
 - WSL will use Windows DNS suffixes in the following order (similar to the order used by the Windows DNS client):